Specifying Settings for Cross-Account IAM Role

 - In the External ID field, specify an external ID of the cross-account IAM role.

 The external ID is a property in the trust policy of the cross-account IAM role used for enhanced security.
-For details, see AWS Documentation.
+For more information, see AWS Documentation.